 What is with those crazy names?

 Ever wonder why some of the names on the ingredients list are unrecognizable?
 Why is orange peel oil listed as Citrus Aurantium Dulcis Peel Oil?
 Ingredients lists must conform to the INCI (International Nomenclature of Cosmetic Ingredients) standards of identification.
-INCI is a system of names for waxes, oils, pigments, chemicals, and other ingredients in skincare and cosmetics that is based on scientific nomenclature (so, yes, that means much of the list will literally be in Latin!).
+INCI is a system of names for waxes, oils, pigments, chemicals, and other ingredients in skincare and cosmetics that are based on scientific nomenclature (so, yes, that means much of the list will literally be in Latin!).

 The order of the list matters.
 A lot.

 The FDA directs that ingredients be listed in order of concentration by weight.
 So the first listed ingredient is the most concentrated ingredient in the product.
-This helps you determine relative concentration of each ingredient in the product.
-It is impossible to determine exact amounts of each ingredient though, because divulging that would reveal the company’s formula.
+This helps you determine the relative concentration of each ingredient in the product.
+It is impossible to determine exact amounts of each ingredient though because divulging that would reveal the company’s formula.
 However, relative concentration really can reveal all you need to know in order to make an educated purchase.

 We recently came across a line for babies at a big box retailer that touted the benefits of cocoa butter.
 The line waxed poetic about the amazing things cocoa butter can do for your baby and the packaging was of course, beautiful.
 But when we flipped it over to examine the ingredients label, cocoa butter was listed right behind parabens!
 That means that the product contained more parabens than cocoa butter!
 Yikes!
 So you can see the ingredients list is where you can separate reality from marketing hype.